 Note: Efficiency ratio is calculated by dividing noninterest expense by the sum of net interest income and noninterest income.
 See "GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures."
-According to the FDIC website, the data for all Banks represents 5,406, 5,177, 5,001 and 4,978 banks for 2018, 2019, 2020, and the three months ended March 31, 2021, respectively.
+According to the FDIC website, the data for All U.S. Banks represents 5,406, 5,177 and 5,001 banks for 2018, 2019, and 2020, respectively.
+The data for All U.S. Banks as of September 30, 2021 is not available as of the date of this prospectus.